palm86/hex_flora/priv/specimens/romulea_minutiflora.md

 }
 ---

-Cormous geophyte, 3–6 cm, corm with a spathulate basal projection, basal ridge fi brous.
-Basal leaves several.
-Flowers tiny, to 15 mm long, pale mauve with yellowish cup, anthers ± 2 mm, inner bracts conspicuously spotted with brown.
-July–Sept.
+Cormous geophyte of 3 to 6 cm.
+The corm has a spoon-shaped basal projection.
+Several leavea emerge from the base.
+The flowers (July to Sept) are small, pale mauve with yellow cup.

 <!-- read more -->

 ### Distribution in the Hex

-*No distribution information yet.*
+Flats of De Doorns Renosterveld Karoo.

 ### References